 GI In other Languages

-https://dspace.stir.ac.uk/bitstream/1893/26007/1/thesis.pdf

-https://www.economist.com/science-and-technology/2018/07/19/python-has-brought-computer-programming-to-a-vast-new-audience

 A large proportion of research about Genetic Improvement focuses on object-oriented languages such as Java, C and C++, therefore ignoring dynamically typed languages such as Python.
-Research conducted by Haraldsson [14][REFERENCE] focuses on genetic improvement in Python who showed that it can be used to fix multiple bugs within the Python script at the same time and in a reasonable time frame.
+Research conducted by Haraldsson [14] focuses on genetic improvement in Python who showed that it can be used to fix multiple bugs within the Python script at the same time and in a reasonable time frame.

 Haraldsson's research works in a similar way to GIN where a series of edits are applied to source code.
 This research applies experiments to small python scripts to see whether solutions created by genetic improvement have been successful.
 A random walk analysis is used, where the start state is assuming that the program is correct and the fitness is monitored as the edit list increases in size one edit at a time.
 The other stage of the experiment is the exhaustive neighbourhood analysis where the fitness is evaluated for every mutant of the program.

 Genetic Improvement in Python has the advantage that the search space is less restricted than the search space for Java programs.
 This allows for more changes to the source code in a Python Script in comparison to small Java programs.
-Optimising Python is important because Python is ‘becoming the world’s most popular coding language’ [15][REFERENCE] and therefore the increasing number of python developers can code an optimised version of the language with bugs fixed quickly in a reasonable time.
+Optimising Python is important because Python is ‘becoming the world’s most popular coding language’ [15] and therefore the increasing number of python developers can code an optimised version of the language with bugs fixed quickly in a reasonable time.

 The larger search space of optimising Python requires a longer time to achieve results due to fewer restrictions.
 The results produced are also difficult to verify.
 For instance, it can be difficult to prove that the optimised script has the same functionality as the original script as there are no unit tests which are used a measure of fitness in Java and OOP languages.
 This research in Python programs is instructive as many of the concepts about genetic improvement can be used in my research but Haraldsson's research does not fully apply as it focuses on Python rather than Java.